maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

 A release candidate (RC) is the binary that's intended to be released as a stable version.
 The set of features and fixes in the RC is what's included on `main` in the current cycle, i.e., between now and the last stable release.
-After about two weeks of development we should produce the RC for testing in the staging environment.
+The release candidate branch will be cut twice a month, roughly every two weeks.
 Community users will be invited to participate in testing.

-An owner should be designated to the process, and it would be useful for this to cycle through everyone in the team.
 Once the RC branch is started, we won't accept new features on it, only fixes.
 Feature development can continue on `main`.

 #### Process